Affiliate links on Android Authority may earn us a commission. Learn more.

 Xiaomi has made a considerable effort to improve its fitness and health tracking offerings with the Mi Band 7.
 For starters, the band offers continuous blood oxygen monitoring and low SpO2 alerts, in addition to the all-day heart rate, sleep, and stress monitoring carried over from the Mi Band 6.
 These are by no means revolutionary features, but they are definitely welcome tools at this price point.

-GPS, meanwhile, remains a bummer.
-Contrary to our hopes, the Mi Band 7 still doesn’t have a built-in GPS.
+GPS, meanwhile, remains a bummer as, contrary to our hopes, the Mi Band 7 still doesn’t have a built-in GPS.
 This means lugging your phone on runs and rides, just like with previous Mi Bands.
 Sure, this is a budget fitness tracker with a lot to offer for $60 or less, but if you’ve tried any wearable with the real thing, it’s hard to go back to connected GPS only.
+Unfortunately, the Mi Band 8 also features a connected GPS only.

 Advanced training metrics suggest Xiaomi is trending in the right direction, but connected GPS will give serious athletes pause.

-Compared to my Polar H10 strap, the Xiaomi Mi Band 7 did a good job tracking my resting heart rate.
+Compared to my Polar H10 strap, the Xiaomi Mi Band 7 did well tracking my resting heart rate.
 It also performed well during an indoor cycling session.
 I only saw a slight delay in a few instances when my heart rate increased rapidly.
-On the other hand, the Xiaomi Mi Band 7 struggled considerably to track a weight-lifting workout and wasn’t particularly good on an outdoor run either.
-The Mi Band 6 got better over time with improved algorithms, so my hope is that the Mi Band 7 will see similar improvements through updates.
+On the other hand, the Xiaomi Mi Band 7 struggled considerably to track a weight-lifting workout and wasn’t particularly good on an outdoor run.

 As mentioned, the band offers continuous SpO2 monitoring and will alert you if your levels fall below 90%.
 Thankfully, I never received such an alert.
 However, I did record my oxygen saturation on the Mi Band 7 regularly throughout the review period, comparing the results to a fingertip pulse oximeter and the values were never more than a couple of percentage points apart.
 The shift from manual spot checks to continuous SpO2 monitoring does mean the Mi Band 7 could catch signs of sleep apnea, though as with any consumer device like this, you shouldn’t rely on it in lieu of a genuine medical assessment.